tyjhart/flowanalyzer/Install/README.md

 # **Minimum Requirements**

-Each instance should be installed on a fresh 64-bit Ubuntu Server machine with the following **minimum** specs:
+Each instance should be installed on a fresh 64-bit [Ubuntu Server](https://www.ubuntu.com/download/server) machine with the following **minimum** specs:

 - 4GB RAM
 - 2 CPU Cores
 - 20GB+ HDD space

-Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.
-Having additional Elasticsearch nodes will also allow you to retain more days of flow data.
+Additional Elasticsearch nodes will greatly increase performance and provide failover in case of node failure.
+Having additional

-This installation has been tested on the following Ubuntu Server releases:

-* Ubuntu Server 16.04 LTS
+Elasticsearch nodes will also allow you to retain more flow data.

 # **Installation**